 Narrative

 The narrative is the central component of the proposal.
 The narrative is the section for making the case as to why the proposal should be supported.
-A narrative can be broken down into general sections (descriptions below), but each sponsor has their own needs so be sure to adhere to the guidelines.
+A narrative can be broken down into general sections (descriptions below), but each sponsor has their own needs and requirements, so be sure to adhere to the guidelines.

 A narrative - generally - answers these questions: